 Mr. Joseph Midiri

 Mr. Joseph Midiri is an instrumentalist on the clarinet, alto, baritone and soprano saxophones.
 Not only featured as a classical soloist in several orchestra performances, he is also the leader of the Midiri Brothers Orchestra.
-The Midiri Brothers Orchestra and smaller jazz ensembles therein, feature authentic yet creative performances of the music of Benny Goodman, Artie Shaw, Fletcher Henderson, and the Dorsey Brothers, including the orchestra’s own special arrangements in the tradition of the swing era, all under the direction of Mr. Joseph Midiri.
+The Midiri Brothers Orchestra is a sixteen piece big band featuring authentic yet creative performances of the music of Benny Goodman, Artie Shaw, Fletcher Henderson, and the Dorsey Brothers, including the orchestra’s own special arrangements in the tradition of the swing era, all under the direction of Mr. Joseph Midiri.

-In the classical world, Mr. Midiri has performed as soloist with the Concerto Soloists of Philadelphia, the Tri State Philharmonic, and the Bucks County Symphony Orchestra.
+I the classical world, Mr. Midiri has performed as soloist with the Concerto Soloists of Philadelphia, the Tri State Philharmonic, the Venice Florida symphony and the Bucks County Symphony Orchestra.

 If you are interested in including a symphony/swing program to your next orchestral performance, please contact Joseph Midiri.